Skip to content

 Why do my crystals look better in some settings than others?

-Metal settings reflect additional light into the crystal, increasing apparent brilliance, while silver-toned settings (silver, white gold, rhodium-plated) tend to enhance cool-toned crystals.
-Gold-toned settings suit warmer crystal colours better, while open-back settings allow light to enter from multiple angles, which generally increases sparkle compared to closed-back settings
+Metal settings reflect additional light into the crystal, increasing apparent brilliance.
+Silver-toned settings (silver, white gold, rhodium-plated) tend to enhance cool-toned crystals.
+Gold-toned settings suit warmer crystal colours better, while open-back settings allow light to enter from multiple angles, which generally increases sparkle compared to closed-back settings.

 Is there a way to test crystal quality before buying in bulk?